Top 6 Nutrition and Hydration Tips for High Altitude

 Do you tend to lose your appetite while at high altitude?

 Here’s a potential solution.
-Consider packing Backcountry Foodie’s fan-favorite – Chocolate Peanut Butter Shake – meal replacement drink the next time you’re hiking at high altitude.
+Consider packing Backcountry Foodie’s fan-favorite – Chocolate Peanut Butter Shake – a meal replacement drink the next time you’re hiking at high altitude.

 READY TO SEE MORE MEAL REPLACEMENT RECIPES LIKE THIS ONE?